chriscook/alphabet-picker/readme.md

 ### Introduction

-__Alphabet Picker__ is a _jQuery_ plug-in which launches a simple alphabet picker, which when clicked sends the user to a particular page, passing the letter as a parameter.
+__Alphabet Picker__ is a _jQuery_ plug-in which launches a simple alphabet picker, which when clicked sends the user to a particular page, passing the letter as a parameter or in the URL hash.

 ### How to use it